klust/LUMI-BE-training-materials/docs/intro-evolving/06-Support.md

 advanced L2 and L3 support across EuroHPC centres.
 Belgium also participates in that project as a partner in the LUMI consortium.
 However, this project is also so small that it will have to select the problems they tackle.
+Moreover, access is only for EuroHPC extreme scale, regular or development projects, though development projects are relatively easy to get without too much administration.
+Yet, this only makes sense for a sufficiently large project with a long enough duration.

 <!-- GENERAL More general version
 EuroHPC has also granted the EPICURE project that started in February 2024 to set up a network for advanced L2 and L3 support across EuroHPC centres.
 At the time of the course, the project is still in its startup phase.
 Moreover, this project is also so small that it will have to select the problems they tackle.
+Moreover, access is only for EuroHPC extreme scale, regular or development projects, though development projects are relatively easy to get without too much administration.
+Yet, this only makes sense for a sufficiently large project with a long enough duration.
 -->

 In principle the EuroHPC Centres of Excellence should also play a role in porting some applications in their